-Attested: Bdora in the Cosmography's tour of harbour estuaries.
+Attested: Bdora at position 252 in the Ravenna Cosmography, in its tour of harbour estuaries.

 Where: Somewhere around the Solway estuary, which people, cattle, and armies have historically waded across at low tide, notably at Sandy Wath to Dornock on the northern side, near NY230638.
 See an excellent map here.

 Name origin: Probably from Bi-duro ‘double crossing’, making this name a precursor of a the common later name Twyford.
 The consonant pair BD was not hard to pronounce in Latin, e.g. in obduro ‘to harden’, but was word-initial only in a few Greek words (probably acquired from a pre-Greek, non-Indo-European language), notably βδεω ‘to fart’.
 This might offer an alternative explanation, since Corda nearby might have an intestinal link too.
-Also, a possible confusion with Βοδερια/Bodotria, the Forth, cannot be totally excluded, but there is no merit in R&S's argument that the Cosmography's text was badly corrupted.
+Also, a possible confusion with Βοδερια/Bodotria, the Forth, cannot be totally excluded, but there is no merit in Rivet & Smith's argument that the Cosmography's text is badly corrupted.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.